 Where

 dcm-mp-mt-name = dicom / dicom-xml / dicom-json / octet-stream

-See Section 6.1.1.1 for the definition of <boundary> and <multipart-related>, and see Section 6.1.1.8.2 for the definition of <dcm-parameters>.
+See Section 6.1.1.1 for the definition of boundary and related-parameters.

-Each multipart media type shall include a “type” parameter that defines the media type of the parts, and shall also include a “boundary” parameter that specifies the <boundary> string that is used to separate the parts.
+Each multipart media type shall include a “type” parameter that defines the media type of the parts, and shall also include a “boundary” parameter that specifies the boundary string that is used to separate the parts.

-6.1.1.8.1.2 Transfer Syntax Parameters
+6.1.1.8.1.2 Transfer Syntax Parameter

-All DICOM Media Types may have transfer syntax parameters, but their usage may be constrained by the service for which they are used.
+All DICOM Media Types may have a single transfer syntax parameter, but its usage may be constrained by the service for which they are used.

-Support for <transfer-syntax-parameters> is optional for URI and WS Services responses and forbidden in requests.
-It is required for RS services.
+Support for transfer syntax parameters is optional for URI and WS Services responses and forbidden in requests.

+RS origin servers shall support transfer syntax parameters.

-Origin servers that support transfer syntax parameters shall specify them in their conformance statement.
+Origin servers that support transfer syntax parameters shall specify in their conformance statement those values of transfer syntax parameter that are supported in the response.

+User agents that support transfer syntax parameters shall specify in their conformance statement those transfer syntax parameter values that may be supplied in the request.

 The syntax is:

-transfer-syntax-parameters = ts-any-parameter / *ts-uid-parameter

-ts-any-parameter = OWS ";" OWS %s"transfer-syntax" "=" "*"

-ts-uid-parameter = OWS ";" OWS $s"transfer-syntax=" transfer-syntax-uid)
+transfer-syntax-mtp = OWS ";" OWS $s"transfer-syntax=" ts-value

+ts-value = transfer-syntax-uid / "*"

 transfer-syntax-uid ; a UID from PS3.6 Table A-1 with a UID Type of Transfer Syntax

-The value of the transfer syntax parameter may be either a transfer syntax UID or the token “*”.
+The value of the transfer syntax parameter may be either a Transfer Syntax UID or the token “*”.

-There may be zero or more transfer syntax parameters with a value that is a UID.
-If there is more than one transfer syntax parameter, they are prioritized from left to right.

-For example, to specify that either 1.2.840.10008.1.2.4.50 or 1.2.840.10008.1.2.4.57 are acceptable transfer syntaxes, an Accept header field could be:
+For example, to specify that 1.2.840.10008.1.2.4.50 is the acceptable Transfer Syntaxes, an Accept header field could be:

-Accept: application/dicom; transfer-syntax=1.2.840.10008.1.2.4.50; transfer-syntax=1.2.840.10008.1.2.4.57
+Accept: application/dicom; transfer-syntax=1.2.840.10008.1.2.4.50

+A DICOM Media Type may only have one transfer syntax parameter and it shall have only one value.

+Note: Per RFC 6838 Media Type Specifications and Registration Procedures, it is an error for a specific parameter to be specified more than once.
+If a choice of Transfer Syntaxes is acceptable. more than one media type may be provided in the Accept header with different q parameter values to indicate preference.
+E.g., to specify that 1.2.840.10008.1.2.4.50 and to specify that 1.2.840.10008.1.2.4.57 are acceptable but 1.2.840.10008.1.2.4.50 is preferred, an Accept header field could be:

+Accept: multipart/related; application/dicom;transfer-syntax=1.2.840.10008.1.2.4.50, application/dicom;transfer-syntax=1.2.840.10008.1.2.4.57;q=0.5

-The token “*” indicates that the user agent will accept any transfer syntax, which allows the origin server to respond without needing to transcode an existing representation to a new transfer syntax.
+The wildcard token “*” indicates that the user agent will accept any Transfer Syntax.
+This allows, for example, the origin server to respond without needing to transcode an existing representation to a new Transfer Syntax, or to respond with the Explicit VR Little Endian Transfer Syntax regardless of the Transfer Syntax stored.

-If a media type has a transfer syntax parameter with value “*”, it shall be the last transfer syntax parameter present.
+If a media type has a transfer syntax parameter with value “*”, it shall be the only transfer syntax parameter present.

+If an Origin server supports transfer syntax parameters, it shall support the wildcard value.
+It shall also specify all supported Transfer Syntaxes in its conformance statement.

-6.1.1.8.1.3 Character Set Parameters
+6.1.1.8.1.3 Character Set Parameter

-DICOM Media Type character set parameters are used to specify Acceptable Character Sets for the response.
-A DICOM Media Type may have zero or more character set parameters.
-If there is more than one “charset” parameter, they are prioritized from left to right.
+The DICOM Media Type character set parameter is used to specify Acceptable Character Sets for the response.
+A DICOM Media Type may have a single character set parameter, which shall have only a single value.

 The syntax is:

-charset-parameters = *(OWS ";" OWS %s"charset" "=" charset)
+charset-mtp = OWS ";" OWS %s"charset" "=" charset

 All DICOM Media Types shall have a Default Character Set of UTF-8.